Tone (DC band): 2010-present: present recordings

 In the Fall of 2010, Tone recorded the song "Incoming" with Jack MacInnis in DC; the song was mixed by Converge guitarist Kurt Ballou and released digitally in 2014.
-It was the group’s first recording as a five-piece band.
+It was the group's first recording as a five-piece band.

 In 2011, Tone celebrated its 20-year anniversary with two shows with Savage Republic and Caspian, including a show at the Black Cat in DC.

-In 2014, Tone recorded a new full-length album with J.Robbins at Magpie Cage Studios in Baltimore, MD, which is expected to be released in the summer of 2016.
+In 2014, Tone recorded a new full-length album with J.Robbins at Magpie Cage Studios in Baltimore, MD.
+The album was released in June 2016.